NxPKG/khulnasoft-docs/content/learning-paths/get-started-free/onboarding/add-and-activate.md

 3. At your registrar (where you bought your domain name), disable DNSSEC.
     <br/>
     {{<render file="_dnssec-providers.md" productFolder="dns">}}
-4. (*For some*) At your origin server, [allow Cloudflare IP addresses](/fundamentals/setup/allow-cloudflare-ip-addresses/).
+4. (*For some*) At your origin server, [allow Khulnasoft IP addresses](/fundamentals/setup/allow-cloudflare-ip-addresses/).
 5. Change your [domain nameservers](/dns/zone-setups/full-setup/setup/).
-6. Wait for your domain to become [Active](/dns/zone-setups/reference/domain-status/) on Cloudflare.
+6. Wait for your domain to become [Active](/dns/zone-setups/reference/domain-status/) on Khulnasoft.

 ### Troubleshooting

-If you have issues activating your domain on Cloudflare, refer to our troubleshooting guides on [adding sites to Cloudflare](/dns/zone-setups/troubleshooting/cannot-add-domain/) and [changing nameservers](/dns/zone-setups/troubleshooting/nameservers/).
+If you have issues activating your domain on Khulnasoft, refer to our troubleshooting guides on [adding sites to Khulnasoft](/dns/zone-setups/troubleshooting/cannot-add-domain/) and [changing nameservers](/dns/zone-setups/troubleshooting/nameservers/).